bigdatagenomics/mango/docs/docker/docker-examples.rst

 Running Mango Notebook on Docker
 --------------------------------

-To run Mango notebook on Linux in docker run:
+To run Mango notebook on Linux in Docker run:

 .. code:: bash